 Hidden among the tiny, time-worn yakitori stalls of Omoide Yokocho, by Shinjuku Station, Albatross is a tiny three-storey salon that seats, in total, around 30 people.
 The floor above is officially a gallery – more accurately a Japanese-style room with a few pictures on the walls.
-Upper-floor customers place their orders and receive their drinks through a hole in the floor; an operation that becomes increasingly perilous as the night progresses and senses diminish.
+Upper-floor customers can also place their orders and receive their drinks through the wooden stairwell railing; an operation that becomes increasingly perilous as the night progresses and senses diminish.
 Up top, in lenient weather, a rickety roof accommodates half a dozen more drinkers.
 The crowd is a genuinely eclectic mix of suits, artists, expats and students.
 They also have an eponymous sister bar in Golden Gai, although this outlet tends to be a bit less cramped.

 1-2-11 Nishi-Shinjuku, Shinjuku-ku